Knowa De Baraso: Political engagement

 De Baraso has publicly supported multiple Democratic candidates and causes and he has been invited to the White House multiple times.
 During the 2025 Democratic National Committee chairmanship election, he stated that the party "needs a true leader".
 In a post on X, he endorsed Martin O'Malley for the position.
-O'Malley acknowledged the endorsement by sharing De  Baraso's statement and welcoming his support.

 He also supported Kamala Harris in the 2024 U.S. presidential election.

 In an interview with Scripps News in December 2024, De Baraso said that he "has been on the campaign trail with Joe Biden and Kamala Harris since the beginning of 2023" and praised Harris for engaging young voters and for her work on climate change and gun violence prevention.
+De Baraso also supported Brad Lander in the 2025 New York City Mayoral Election, following Lander's ICE arrest.

+Following allegations involving Representative Eric Swalwell in April 2026, De Baraso faced criticism from social media users regarding a TikTok video he filmed with Swalwell.
+Former U.S. Representative George Santos publicly questioned De Baraso's parents' choices regarding his online political commentary.
+De Baraso responded on X, defending his family against the criticisms.